-This scholarship was established to honor Dr. Gorman who had a deep commitment to the professions development and a clear vision of social workʼs mission to create a more just society.
-Full-time social work students receiving this award show evidence of outstanding academic achievement, exemplify the highest standards of character and plan to work for one year in the area of child welfare, health or mental health.
+This scholarship was established to honor Dr. Gorman, who had a deep commitment to the profession's development and a clear vision of social workʼs mission to create a more just society.
+Full-time social work students receiving this award show evidence of outstanding academic achievement, exemplify the highest standards of character, and plan to work for one year in the area of child welfare, health, or mental health.

 JOHN P. & JANE W. WAKEMAN MEMORIAL SCHOLARSHIP FOR ARTS IN SOCIAL WORK – Fund #5278

-This endowed scholarship has been established by Mary Wakeman in honor of her parents.
-It is for undergraduate or graduate students in the College of Social Work with an expressed interest in the study and practice of the arts in social work are eligible for this award.
+This scholarship was established by Mary Wakeman to honor her parents, John and Jane.
+BSW and MSW students with an expressed interest in the study and practice of the arts in social work are eligible for this award.

 JOYCE HARPER LAIDLAW SCHOLARSHIP IN CHILD WELFARE – Fund #5284

 LAMAR F. EVERETT SCHOLARSHIP – Fund #7269

 MARK DEGRAFF & LULA HAMILTON DEGRAFF SCHOLARSHIP – Fund # 0553

 This award, first presented in 1985, is given to a senior undergraduate or graduate student who intends to conduct research on factors influencing the growth and development of youth, or who intends to work professionally with youth.

 MARY DINITTO ENDOWED SCHOLARSHIP – Fund #7437

 MSW CLASS OF ʼ75 MARCH GRADUATES SCHOLARSHIP – Fund #5279

 PATRICIA VANCE SCHOLARSHIP – Fund #5293

 RICHARD M. KING SCHOLARSHIP IN SOCIAL WORK & BUSINESS ADMINISTRATION – Fund #5280

 ROBERT P. HURRLE DOCTORAL SCHOLARSHIP – Fund #5289

 Selected by the Director of the Ph.D.
 Program, this scholarship is awarded to full-time doctoral students who are newly entering the program.
-Academic excellence and dedication to evidence-based social work is considered during selection, with priority given to students interested in working with aged or veterans.
+Academic excellence and dedication to evidence-based social work are considered during selection, with priority given to students interested in working with aged or veterans.